OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 When this function returns, R0 contains a pointer to the newly constructed UTF string.
 This is the final return value, so R0 is left unchanged and the function ends.

-We've now covered the basics of static analysis on Android.
-Of course, the only way to *really* learn it is hands-on experience: Start by building your own projects in Android Studio and observing how your code gets translated to bytecode and native code, and have a shot at our cracking challenges.
+#### Debugging and Tracing

+So far, we've been using static analysis techniques without ever running our target apps.
 In the real world - especially when reversing more complex apps or malware - you'll find that pure static analysis is very difficult.
 Observing and manipulating an app during runtime makes it much, much easier to decipher its behaviour.
 Next, we'll have a look at dynamic analysis methods that help you do just that.

-#### Debugging and Tracing

-Android apps support two different types of debugging: Java-runtime-level debugging using Java Debug Wire Protocol (JDWP) and Linux ptrace-style debugging on the native layer.
+Android apps support two different types of debugging: Java-runtime-level debugging using Java Debug Wire Protocol (JDWP) and Linux/Unix-style ptrace-based debugging on the native layer, both of which are valuable for reverse engineers.

 ##### Activating Developer Options